BrainHiveinc/Operon-guard/README.md

 ## Why

-80% of AI projects fail in production ([RAND 2024](https://www.rand.org/pubs/research_reports/RRA2680-1.html)).
+80% of AI projects fail in production ([(https://www.rand.org/pubs/research_reports/RRA2680-1.html)).
 Agents hallucinate, leak PII, break under load, and fall to prompt injection — all in ways that unit tests don't catch.

 operon-guard catches them.
 Before your users do.